KaliedaRik/sc-screen-recorder/README.md

 + The MVP makes use of Google's selfie-segmentation [MediaPipe solution](https://ai.google.dev/edge/mediapipe/solutions/guide).
 The code is not very efficient at the moment ... don't shake your head too vigorously! ... but needs must.

-+ The video recording functionality is primitive - the video output is restricted to `video/webm` and `video/mp4`.
-No encoding codec metadata has been added, so resulting video files will be larger than necessary.
-Users can solve the issue with the help of some robust video editing software or, for the more adventurous, [FFmpeg](https://www.ffmpeg.org/).
-Of course nowadays there's things like [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm) which allows ffmpeg to run in the client but that (almost certainly) overkill for this MVP.
++ The MVP video recording functionality is primitive - the video output is restricted to `video/webm` and `video/mp4`.
+Adding codec metadata to the mix is manual (and risky!)